 Besides the extremely satisfying butt-whooping of Penn State, Week 9 was a study of extremes all throughout the Big Ten.
-Minnesota made an extremely improbable comeback, while Nebraska is now extremely close to canning its coach.
+Minnesota made an extremely improbable comeback, and Nebraska is extremely close to canning its coach.
 Iowa and Northwestern played extremely quick football, and Michigan State came extremely close to decapitating Illinois.
 The middle of the Legends Division is extremely confusing, yet Ohio State's Big Ten championship opponent is extremely obvious.
-It would be an extremely good idea to read on.

 Minnesota (6-2, 2-2) 34, #24 Nebraska (5-2, 2-1) 23

 As interim coach Tracy Claeys so elegantly put it, Minnesota has fought its balls off for Jerry Kill’s program all year long.
 Yesterday, that fight paid off with the program’s first win over Nebraska since 1960 and a second straight year of bowl eligibility.

 Nebraska jumped out to a 10-0 lead midway through the first quarter, but Minnesota slowly turned the tide with its option game.
 Minnesota used short touchdown runs to chip away at the Huskers defense and set up big plays like Philip Nelson’s 33 yard touchdown pass to Derrick Engel, which gave the Golden Gophers the lead for good at 14-10.
 Though Nebraska cut the lead to 27-23 late, Nelson’s second rushing touchdown of the day with 48 seconds left sealed the game.